getpop/component-model/README.md

 }
 ```

-The value for "data-fields" is resolved through an object called a [FieldValueResolver](#fieldprocessor), described below.
+The value for "data-fields" is resolved through an object called a [FieldResolver](#fieldprocessor), described below.

 ##### Switching domain to a relational object